METALS-Copper falls as market braces for new U.S. tariffs on China

 CHINA TREATMENT CHARGES: Treatment and refining charges (TC/RCs) paid to China’s copper smelters are set to drop below $80 a tonne next year as processing capacity expands and copper concentrate falls into a deficit.

-ALUMINIUM/RUSAL: LME Aluminium was up 1.5 percent at $2,070.50 a tonne - though still down 2.6 percent this week - after Reuters reported that European customers would avoid deals with Russian producer Rusal, which is under U.S. sanctions, at an industry event next week.
+ALUMINIUM/RUSAL: LME Aluminium did not trade but was bid up 1.3 percent at $2,065 a tonne - though leaving it down 2.4 percent this week - after Reuters reported that European customers would avoid deals with Russian producer Rusal , which is under U.S. sanctions, at an industry event next week.

 ALCOA STRIKE: Workers at Alcoa’s alumina and bauxite operations in Western Australia voted to continue a strike.